 Here is a preview of the process of the records management in SharePoint Online Server:

-Formulate an effective records management strategy: After you have developed your retention schedules & SharePoint document management, it’s time to design your records management solution.
-This includes configuring your SharePoint Server site to support the file plan structure & setting up the retention schedules for each record type.
+- Formulate an effective records management strategy: Once you’ve established your retention schedules and organized your SharePoint document management system, the next step is to create your records management solution.
+This involves customizing your SharePoint Server site to accommodate the file plan structure and establishing retention schedules for various record types.

 Q. What is the difference between document management & records management in SharePoint?